-The term 'diverted' includes diversions of offenders away from the courts by way of community conference, diversionary conference, formal cautioning by police, family conferences, and other programs (for example, drug assessment/treatment).
-Not all options are available or subject to police discretion in all jurisdictions.
+A high or increasing proportion of youth diversions as a proportion of youth offenders is desirable.
+Not all diversionary options are available or subject to police discretion in all jurisdictions.
 In addition, young offenders who commit a serious offence or an offence specified in applicable legislation cannot be diverted.
 This limits the proportion of youth diversions that can be achieved.
+This indicator does not provide information on the relative success or failure of diversionary mechanisms.